An overview of the possible mergers & acquisitions and general corporate implications of an exit by the UK from the EU.

 Any proposed acquisition of a UK public company is governed by the rules of the UK Takeover Code (Code).
 The legislation underpinning the Code and certain provisions of the Code itself are being updated to reflect the fact that EU law will no longer apply in the UK after the UK leaves the EU.
 Most of the changes are technical in nature and do not materially alter the Code.
 A substantive change is that the shared jurisdiction of certain takeovers with other regulators will end.

-The Takeover Panel (Panel) has published a consultation paper (PCP 2018/2) which summarises the changes which will need to be made to the Code when the UK leaves the EU.
+The Takeover Panel (Panel) has published its response statement (RS 2018/2) which summarises the final proposed changes to the Code when the UK leaves the EU, following its consultation on them (PCP 2018/2).
+On 4 April 2019, the Panel published Instrument 2019/3 with the final changes.

 The UK Government has also published The Takeovers (Amendment) (EU Exit) Regulations 2019 (and an explanatory memorandum) with changes to Part 28 of the Companies Act 2006 (2006 Act) which deals with takeovers.

 These changes are necessary as the EU Takeovers Directive will cease to apply in the UK when the UK exits the EU and are being made to ensure that the UK takeovers regime operates effectively after exit.